priyaiasdharshini/priyaiasdharshini/README.md

 An Information Technology enthusiast!

-🔭 I’m currently working on Frontend Development at Aazad Academy 🌱 I’m currently learning more about Machine Learning and Cloud Technologies 👯 I’m looking to collaborate on Web Development projects 🤝 I’m looking for help with optimizing code and exploring new frameworks
+🔭 I’m currently working as a Frontend Developer at Aazad Academy 🌱 I’m currently learning more about Machine Learning and Cloud Technologies 👯 I’m looking to collaborate on Web Development projects 🤝 I’m looking for help with optimizing code and exploring new frameworks